decoy-octopus/hiring-exercise/README.md

 - A Linux VM (<a href=https://ubuntu.com/download/desktop>Ubuntu</a> was used in my setup);
 - Ansible (Instrucions on how to install Ansible <a href=https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html> here</a>)

-###### _Note:_ For security reasons, so as not to grant root level privilege to the default user, we did not add it to the docker group created by Docker.
-Privilege escalation is granted, when necessary, at playbook level.
+###### _Note:_ For security reasons, so as not to grant root level privilege to the docker user, we did not add it to the privileged docker group created by Docker.
+Privilege escalation is granted, when necessary, at playbook level, or via sudo command.

 #### Files used: